pagkly/Zed/Investopedia4/Unbanked Defintion.md

 ## Initiatives to Help the Unbanked

-Politicians at the state and federal levels have attempted to help the unbanked gain financial literacy and benefit from banking services.
+Politicians at the state and federal levels have attempted to help the unbanked [[Gain|gain]] financial literacy and benefit from banking services.
 Some such initiatives include former California Gov. Arnold Schwarzenegger's Bank on California Initiative and the FDIC's Money Smart program.

 The U.S. Treasury Department's Section 326 regulations, which allow banks and credit unions to accept identification issued by foreign governments, seeks to help undocumented aliens become banked.
-The [[U.S. Treasury Department]](https://www.investopedia.com/terms/u/ustreasury.asp) makes federal payments to unbanked federal benefits recipients using a MasterCard prepaid debit card.
+The [[U.S. Treasury Department]](https://www.investopedia.com/terms/u/ustreasury.asp) makes federal payments to unbanked federal benefits recipients using a [[MasterCard]] prepaid debit card.